elle-j/thusly/README.md

 ./build.sh
 ```

-> If permission is denied, first add executable permission to the build script by running `chmod +x build.sh`.
+> If permission is denied, first add executable permission to the build script by running:
+> `chmod +x build.sh`.

 ### Running Code